 ABOUT US

-At TheCaffeinatedBrain.com, scientific and medical experts address caffeine’s potential to induce symptoms of mental illness in healthy people, and to exacerbate symptoms of mental illness in people with an organic, non–caffeine-induced mental illness.
+At The Caffeinated Brain, scientific and medical experts address caffeine’s potential to induce symptoms of mental illness in healthy people.

-Caffeine, a natural pesticide that distorts insect behavior to the point of paralysis and death, is the most widely consumed psychoactive substance in the world.
-Approximately 80% of people worldwide ingest caffeine on a daily basis, while an estimated 50% of people worldwide will experience a mental disorder by age 75.
-Clinical studies indicate that there may be significant overlap between those figures, and that many people diagnosed as mentally ill are simply suffering from caffeinism.
-Caffeine also exacerbates symptoms of organic, non–caffeine-induced mental illness.
+Caffeine is the most widely consumed psychoactive substance on Earth.
+Approximately 80% of people worldwide ingest caffeine daily, while an estimated 50% of people worldwide experience a mental disorder by age 75.
+Studies suggest that there may be significant overlap between these figures, and that many people diagnosed as mentally ill are simply suffering from caffeinism.

 This site aims to alert the public to the dangers of caffeine intake, and to urge the medical community to eliminate caffeine from patients’ diets before diagnosing them with neuropsychiatric disorders including anxiety, bipolar disorder, ADD/ADHD, mania, depression, schizophrenia and dementia.